artdecocode/competent/README.md

 ## License & Copyright

 ```
-Dual licensed under Affero GPL and a commercial license.
+Dual licensed under limited Affero GPL and a commercial license.
+The limitations on the standard AGPL text are as follows:

 - Within the UK: no commercial use is allowed until the
   organisation signs up.
 After: see below.
 Sign up at: